saroltah/def-leppard-quiz/README.md

 - The name of the page is on the top.
 - Then h2 says what the page is about.
-- The default question shows 3 answers and just leads up the game - all true and a yellow _Start button_ indicates to start the game.
-This way the user already gets familiar with the look, and logic of the game
+- The default question does not show answers, _Start button_ indicates to start the game.
+This way the user can decide when to start the game.
 - Under the questions the _Points_ can be seen: 0/15 - so the user sees that there will be 15 questions. ()
 - After starting the user sees the question _bold_, so the eye leads there, the cursor changes, so it indicates to click on, and the _Next_ button is the same as the _Start button_, so that indicates to click on that for the next question.
 - After the 15th question, the “Result” section nicely Congratulates the result and tells the obtained points.
 Then the “less important” evaluation is under it, and the _Start again_ button is yellow to be easy to spot.
 I kept big spaces between the sections, so the eye could easily look through them.

 ### Functionality:

-- The HTML question is the default, and I can create my home page with the yellow _Start_ button and unclickable answers.
+- The HTML has default question and default answers.
+I hide the answers, because they are not part of the game, and you can not score for clicking on them.
+Answer options are only show after the game starts.
 - I made sure that I created a function before I declared it - so the order of them is not the order of writing.
 - I changed _jpg_ to _webp_ for optimization.
-- I didn't make semantically sections because there were no headings in each.
-Instead, I used _divs_.
+- I used only one _section_ because that holds headings, the rest of the content is in main container.

 ---